evgenyneu/statistical_rethinking_cmdstanpy/README.md

 # Statistical Rethinking with Python, cmdstanpy and Stan

 This repository contains code examples from Statistical Rethinking 2nd edition textbook done with Python and Stan languages.
 I ran the Stan from Python with cmdstanpy library.
-I will keep adding new examples as I march through the textbook.
+I will keep adding new examples as I march through the textbook to [code/chapters](code/chapters) directory.

 ## Setup